 The contenders are:

-Frederick William Downie, senior constable of the Victorian Police in Australia, who is credited with being first after introducing mobile two-way radios to patrol cars in 1923.
+Frederick William Downie, the senior constable of the Victorian Police in Australia, is credited with being the first after introducing mobile two-way radios to patrol cars in 1923.
 The radios, while novel, reportedly took up the entire back seat of the vehicles.

-Alfred J. Gross, a radio engineer who also worked on the technology that powered the early walkie-talkies between 1934 and 1941.
+Alfred J. Gross was a radio engineer who also worked on the technology that powered the early walkie-talkies between 1934 and 1941.

-Canadian inventor Donald Hings, who is also credited with inventing the walkie-talkie after creating a portable radio signaling system in 1937.
+Canadian inventor Donald Hings is also credited with inventing the walkie-talkie after creating a portable radio signaling system in 1937.
 His model C-58 “Handy-Talkie” was used by the military by 1942.